TulaUnogi/cat-beans-cafe/README.md

 # Known bugs

-- Currently there's no option to edit a booking if there's more than one booking in the system
+- I observed one blue submit button- it is automatically generated by crispy forms and somehow the form settings did not applied to this button.
+It's a small bug of low priority for me at the current stage.
-- I observed one blue overlooked button
+- There's small image clipping during the cat carousel transitions on smaller screens.
-- The function that was supposed to prevent booking dates in the past is not preventing anything
+- The function that was supposed to prevent booking dates in the past is currently preventing nothing, unfortunately...
+You may be brave and try to trick the system into timetravelling, but Admin will always see what day the booking was made on anyway and won't accept such a silly tricks!

 ##### [ Back to Top ](#table-of-contents)